S. T. Gill: Australia

 Gill's skill as a lithographer resulted in the production of a number of works during this period.
 These included: The Australian Sketch Book (1855), Scenery in and Around Sydney (1856), Victoria Illustrated (1857), Sketches in Victoria (1860), Second Series of Victoria Illustrated (1862), and a set of coloured lithographs, Bush Life (1865).
-In 1859 Mr. Edward Wilson selected Gill to illustrate his book, Rambles in the Antipodes.
+In 1859, Edward Wilson selected Gill to illustrate his book, Rambles in the Antipodes.
 He also procured a major commission from the Trustees of the Melbourne Public Library in 1869, to reproduce 40 of his earlier watercolours of life on the Victorian goldfields.
 At the same time as the Melbourne Public Library commission, Gill prepared a largely identical set of 53 watercolours under the title drawing of The Goldfields of Victoria During 1852–53.
 Comprising Fifty Sketches of Life and Character Primative (sic) Operations etc, etc., By S.T.
 Gill Melbourne, 1872.

 By the end of the 1860s Gill was at the height of his success and appears to have indulged in the many temptations on offer in Melbourne and Sydney at this time.
 He frequented the resorts of the bohemians of the day such as Cafe de Paris, Charlie Wright's dancing-rooms, the bars of the Theatre Royal or Stutt's Buffet.
 Unfortunately Gill appears to have fallen into a dissolute life of drink and the demand for his work started to fall off.
 Over the latter part of his life he was often destitute and even bartered his sketches for drinks at his favourite watering holes like the Mitre Tavern.

-Gill's last commissions was given to him by the architect, Mr. Arthur Peck.
+Gill's last commissions was given to him by the architect, Arthur Peck.
 On 27 October 1880, Gill was adding embellishments to the perspective view of a building.
 But according to the report in The Sun his hands shook to such an extent that the architect mistrusted his fitness for holding a brush and put him off until the following day.
 Gill wandered out into the Melbourne streets but clearly his health by this time was broken through drink and syphilis, and as he tried to climb the steps of the Melbourne Post Office he collapsed and died from an aneurism of the aorta."

 In 1880 he was buried in a pauper's grave.
-In 1913 a tombstone was erected over his remains at the suggestion of Mr. A. W. Greig, and thanks to a subscription raised by the Historical Society of Victoria.
+In 1913 a tombstone was erected over his remains at the suggestion of AW Greig, and thanks to a subscription raised by the Historical Society of Victoria.
 The stone bears the simple inscription: "Samuel Thomas Gill, The artist of the Goldfields.
 Born 1818.
 Died 1880".